pytaunay/GDELT-Hadoop/Impala/README.md

 	- NPROC: Number of processes used to unzip the data files.
 	- IMPALA_HOST: Host on which the Impala daemon is running.
 This should be a data node.
 	- KERBEROS: Flag to set Kerberos authentication for the Impala script.
+	- PARTITION: Flag to set partitioning of the database by year
 	- TMPDIR: A temporary directory is set to save intermediary Impala query files.
 It is removed once the script has been executed.
 	- DB_NAME: The database name to use.
 If it does not exist, it will be created.
 	- DB_LOC: The location of the database on HDFS.